School Supervision Certification Program

 A Duquesne degree is an investment in your future and increases in value over time.
 Join one of the nation's top-tier universities with the best value, considering cost and academic quality, as ranked by U.S. News & World Report.
 By making this investment in yourself, you will receive the highest level of academic quality from our highly regarded, diverse faculty who are at the forefront of the field of education.
 At Duquesne, you'll become part of a community of nearly 9,500 students studying at the undergraduate, graduate, and doctoral levels.

-Graduate tuition is $1,284 per credit.
-In addition to tuition, graduate students may also incur fees for administrative services, room, and meals, if applicable.
+In addition to graduate tuition rates, students may also incur fees for administrative services, room, and meals, if applicable.
 At Duquesne University, we believe that financing your education is a partnership between the student and the university.
 As part of that partnership, the School of Education offers financial assistance.

 University-offered graduate assistantships are available for competitive applications.
 For graduate assistantships offered by the School of Education, please contact the Program Director or Chair of the Department for your desired program.